aws/graph-notebook/additional-databases/sagemaker/neptune-notebook-cloudformation/README.md

 ## Launching graph-notebook as Amazon Neptune Workbench via AWS CloudFormation

 The AWS CloudFormation template in this folder, [`neptune-workbench-stack.yaml`](neptune-workbench-stack.yaml), deploys Amazon Neptune workbench notebooks as resources, and includes the base 'Getting Started' notebooks.
-The workbench lets you work with your Amazon Neptune cluster using Jupyter notebooks hosted by Amazon SageMaker.
+The workbench lets you work with your Amazon Neptune Database cluster using Jupyter notebooks hosted by Amazon SageMaker.
 You are billed for workbench resources through Amazon SageMaker, separately from your Neptune billing.

 ### Parameter details
 #### Minimum permissions for the SageMakerNotebookRole
-This is the ARN for the AWS IAM role that the notebook instance will assume.
+You may opt to have your notebook instance assume an existing AWS IAM role, via the `SageMakerNotebookRoleArn` stack parameter.
 Make sure that this role has at least the following minimum permissions within its service role policy:

 ```json
 {